IgnacioMB/csvcli/README.md

   Example changing the delimiter of a CSV file originally delimited by commas using the `-D` option:

   ```
-  csvcli -f "data.csv" change-delimiter -D "|"
+  csvcli data.csv change-delimiter -D "|"
   ```

   Example changing the delimiter of a CSV file with a delimiter other than commas.
   In this case you must also specify the old delimiter using the `-d` option:
   ```
-  csvcli -f "/Users/ignacio/Downloads/file.csv" -d ";" change-delimiter -D "|"
+  csvcli -d ";" data.csv change-delimiter -D "|"
   ```

 ## Note about the author